tonyjzhou/subtitle-adjuster/README.md

     * ~~files~~
 * Provide prompting for user to input the output path he want the new srt to be
     * ~~When no output path provided, it will be defaulted to the same path of the original file~~
-    * When the output path is the same as the current srt path, the new srt will have the "_new" addendum
-    * When the output path is different than the current srt path, no "_new" will be added to the new file name
+    * ~~Backup the original srt file and update the original srt file with the new time~~
 * ~~Provide a way quit~~